plrguez/fuse-od-source/Platform/readme.txt

 #### Maintain options ####
 --------------------------
-Some menu options open a form with options to check/uncheck or choose option from a list.
+Some menu options open a form with options to check/uncheck or choose an option from a list.

   - To check/uncheck options use `X` button.
   - To confirm changes in form use the `A` button.